shageenthsandrakumar/Project-Euler/problem_011/README.md

   - All three solutions implement the same validation check to prevent invalid parameters.
   - This defensive programming ensures robustness and provides clear error messages.
   - Without validation, attempting `adj_size=25` on a 20×20 grid would cause index errors rather than a helpful error message.
-- **Solution 1** demonstrates elegant algorithm design through symmetry exploitation—checking multiple directions with minimal code duplication.
+- **Solution 1** demonstrates elegant algorithm design through symmetry exploitation.
+Checking multiple directions with minimal code duplication.
 The boundary conditions automatically scale with `adj_size`.
 - **Solution 2** showcases modern array processing with NumPy's `sliding_window_view`, providing excellent performance through vectorization.
 Window dimensions scale naturally with the adjacency parameter.
 - **Solution 3** illustrates advanced mathematical transformations, converting a grid search problem into signal processing via logarithms and matrix skewing.
 Kernel sizes adjust automatically to any adjacency length.
-- The **matrix skewing technique** in Solution 3 is independent of adjacency length—it transforms diagonals into columns regardless of how many elements we plan to multiply.
+- The **matrix skewing technique** in Solution 3 is independent of adjacency length.
+It transforms diagonals into columns regardless of how many elements we plan to multiply.
 The adjacency length only affects the convolution kernel size.
 - For grid-based problems with configurable parameters, choosing between direct iteration (Solution 1), vectorized array operations (Solution 2), or signal processing techniques (Solution 3) depends on grid size, performance requirements, and code maintainability considerations.
 - The generalizability of these solutions makes them suitable for extended versions of this problem, such as finding products of 6, 8, or even 12 adjacent numbers in larger grids.